-team of

-researchers

-from the

-Mechanobiology Institute,

-National University of

-Singapore, along with colleagues from Temasek Life-sciences Laboratory and the Institute of Molecular and Cell Biology, ASTAR in Singapore, reveal a novel mechanism for establishing cell polarity that relies on tension force induced clustering of proteins.
+Nakazawa N, et al. Matrix mechanics controls FHL2 movement to the nucleus to activate p21 expression.
+PNAS, 2016, 1;113(44), doi: 10.1073/ ppas 1608210113 team researchers the Mechanobiology Institute, University of National Singapore, along with colleagues from Temasek Life-sciences Laboratory and the Institute of Molecular and Cell Biology, ASTAR in Singapore, reveal a novel mechanism for establishing cell polarity that relies on tension force induced clustering of proteins.
 This study was published in Nature Cell Biology.

 Biological cells are typically visualized as round (or spherical) in shape, with a nucleus centred in the middle, and other cellular components scattered throughout.
 In reality, each cell type exhibits a distinct shape, size and composition.
-Depictions of symmetrical spheres is in essence an oversimplification that hides the fact that nearly all cells are asymmetric in their composition, and that this asymmetry develops in precise, and well-ordered, steps.
+Depictions of symmetrical spheres is in essence an over simplification that hides the fact that nearly all cells are asymmetric in their composition, and that this asymmetry develops in precise, and well-ordered, steps.